sauerbraten/p1xbraten/README.md

 ## Menu

-For easy configuration of the new features, you can install an updated version of the `menus.cfg` file.
-The new file brings UI options for p1xbraten's new features and also includes various cleanups of the vanilla GUI.
+For easy configuration of the new features, an updated version of the `menus.cfg` file is automatically installed when you start p1xbraten for the first time.
+The new file brings UI options for added features and also includes various cleanups of the vanilla GUI.

-Download the source code ZIP attached to the latest release and extract the data/ folder inside it into your user data directory.
-The correct filepaths are:

-- Windows: `%USERPROFILE%\Documents\My Games\Sauerbraten\`
-- macOS: `$HOME/Library/Application Support/Sauerbraten/`
-- Linux: `$HOME/.sauerbraten/`

-Afterwards, you should have (depending on your OS and user name) something like `C:\Users\John Doe\Documents\My Games\Sauerbraten\data\menus.cfg`.

-Once installed, you can run `/exec data/gamehud.cfg` to get detailed weapon stats in the lower right corner of your screen. **This will override any existing gamehud you already have!**
+If you do not want to use the p1xbraten menus, execute `/usep1xbratenmenus 0` and restart the game.

 ## Building your own binary